NLNZDigitalPreservation/rosetta-dps-sdk-projects-maven-lib/README.md

 Versions are by filename.
 For example, the 5.5.0 version is in the dps-sdk-5.5.0.jar file and the pom file is dps-sdk-5.5.0-pom.xml.

+## Updating this project

+From time to time, ExLibris will release new versions of their SDK.
+Until that SDK jar has an accompanying `pom.xml` or is posted to something like Maven Central, it will be necessary to add that new jar to this project with a handcrafted POM that matches the dependencies of the new SDK jar.
+Check in that new version to the project and possibly update the example scripts.

+Please don't remove the old versions of the jar as some users may still be running an older version of ExLibris and may require the older jar.

 ## Usage

 ### Uploading to Nexus repository